deanebarker/Episerver-Markup/README.md

 The markup is the content of the file itself.

-All files in the same asset folder as the Markup File will be evaluated as a resource.
-Anything with a `.js` or `.css` extensions will be added as references.
-(Clearly, put a `MarkupFile` in its own asset folder, unless more than one file should share the same script and style resources.)
+All files in the same asset folder as the file will be evaluated as a resource.
+Anything with `.js` or `.css` extensions will be added as references.
+(Clearly, put isolate your `MarkupFile` in its own asset folder, unless more than one file should share the same script and style resources.)

 ### MediaData: Markup Archive File